-MITT encourages students to purchase required textbooks before the program begins.
+Students must purchase required textbooks before the program begins.
 The textbook list is available on MyLearning and the University of Winnipeg Bookstore website.

 MITT partners with the University of Winnipeg Bookstore for textbook sales, available both online and in-person.
 Students may also buy books from publishers or other retailers, as long as the International Standard Book Numbers (ISBNs) match.
 Both print and digital formats are generally accepted.